-Our good friend Stella at TartanDragon has set up a new venture called Bohemian Rhapsody, which is a glamping business.
-Her first "glamper" is a converted AWD horse box called Ruby and she is absolutely gorgeous.
+A former neighbour converted her first "glamper",an AWD horse box called Ruby and she was absolutely gorgeous.
 For her second, we were asked to convert an old and neglected Rice horse trailer.
 The brief was to make a day/bed room to compliment Ruby, essentially an extension, which was to become Myrtle.

 The picture opposite, shows Ruby and Myrtle trying to enjoy Justin Beiber at the V festival 2016, but failing miserably.